LJPc-solutions/freescout-alternative-signatures-module/readme.md

 [Click here](https://www.buymeacoffee.com/Lars-) to donate.

 ## Screenshots
+Setup the alternative signatures:
 ![Setup the alternative signatures](repo/screenshot-1.jpg)
+---
+Select the desired signature when composing a new message:
 ![Select the desired signature when composing a new message](repo/screenshot-2.jpg)
+---
+Result:
 ![Result](repo/screenshot-3.jpg)